hidekatsu-izuno/commonmark4j/README.md

 # commonmark4j

-commonmark4j is java port for commonmark.js
+commonmark4j is java port from commonmark.js.